datajournalists/djspring17/homework.md

 Email us the `collins.sqlite` file as an attachment and the SQL results from 2 of your queries as .csv

 ## - Statistics exercise 3.
 Deadline: Wed.
-March 29, noon
+March 29, noon.
+Sent.
-To be added

-## - Statistics exercise 4.
+~~## - Statistics exercise 4.
 Deadline: Wed.
-April 5, noon
+April 5, noon~~
-To be added

 ## - Cleaning and extracting data.
 Deadline: Wed.
-April 19, noon
-To be added
+April 26, noon.
+Sent.
+Use Open Refine to clean data, then find news worthy patterns in the data by using filters and facets.
+Tutorial and assignment: http://bit.ly/djopenrefinetutorial

 ## - Documents extraction exercise.
 Deadline: Wed.
-April 26, noon
+May 3, noon
 To be added

-## - Create charts or a simple graph database or network graph visualization with data of your Story 2.
+~~## - Create charts or a simple graph database or network graph visualization with data of your Story 2.
 Deadline: Wed.
-May 3, noon
+May 3, noon~~
-To be added

 ## - GeoSpatial Analysis Exercise.
 Deadline: Wed.
 May 10, noon
 To be added